KDE/digikam-doc/color_management/monitor_profiles.rst

     :alt:
     :align: center

-    :kbd:`F12` Shortcuts Allows to Turn On/Off the Color Management in Image Editor and all digiKam Thumbnail Views
+    :kbd:`F12` Shortcut Allows to Turn On/Off the Color Management in Image Editor and all digiKam Thumbnail Views

 If your monitor gamma is improperly set, your tonal variations from dark to light will be off.
 That is, the shadows or highlights might be overly compressed or expanded, leading you to compensate in the opposite direction.
 So when viewed on a properly calibrated monitor, the shadows might be too bright or dark (or the highlights too dark or bright), with the rest of the image suffering from tonal over-compression.
 And heaven help you if the internal R, G, and B guns (or LCD equivalent) of your monitor are improperly set (each gun has its own black point and gain), because the resulting color casts - too green, too magenta, too orange, etc. that you will inevitably create by "correcting" your image during editing - are very obvious when viewed on a properly calibrated monitor.